U.N. Syria envoy to meet Turkey, Iran and Russia foreign ministers as ceasefire due to expire

 “We do believe that the fighting going on is just another proof of the importance to get a serious political process under way that can help sorting out the problems in all of Syria, including in the northeast and obviously also Idlib,” he said.

+Turkish Foreign Minister Mevlut Cavusoglu said on Monday that Kurdish YPG forces had not yet fully withdrawn from a strip of northeastern Syria under a Russian-brokered pause in the fighting that expires on Tuesday night.

+Russian-back Syrian troops in late April also launched an assault in the northwestern region of Idlib, the last major chunk of territory still in the hands of Turkish-backed rebel forces.

 Pedersen has already met envoys from seven countries including the United States.
-James Jeffrey, U.S. special representative for Syria, told reporters that the panel was “an important step forward ... to resolving the Syrian conflict”.
+James Jeffrey, U.S. special representative for Syria, told reporters that the panel was an important step forward to resolving the conflict.

-Cavusoglu, Iran’s Mohammad Javad Zarif and Russia’s Sergei Lavrov are due to meet in the Swiss city as the pause expires, before the 150-member Syrian panel convenes under U.N. auspices on Wednesday.
+Cavusoglu, Iran’s Mohammad Javad Zarif and Russia’s Sergei Lavrov are to meet in Geneva as the pause expires before the 150-member Syrian panel convenes under U.N. auspices on Wednesday.

-The gathering, with support from major powers backing both sides, marks the “first political agreement” between the government of Bashar al-Assad and the opposition, Pedersen said.
+The gathering, with support from powers backing both sides, marks the first political agreement between Syrian President Bashar al-Assad’s government and the opposition, Pedersen said.

 “It commits the government and the opposition and their nominees to sit together face-to-face in dialogue and negotiation,” he said.

-The Assad government, Syrian opposition and civil society groups each submitted 50 members to serve on the panel.
+The Assad government, Syrian opposition and civil society groups each submitted 50 members to serve.
 Each delegation includes Kurds, but there is no SDF or YPG representation.

-Pedersen conceded that there was not yet full agreement on the names of the civil society members in the sub-group of 45 who will draft the new document but talks were continuing.

-“Hopefully we will have a solution on this before the Committee starts its work later in this week,” he said.
+“We are looking forward to fast progress and to reach this draft (constitution) in the shortest possible time,” Hadi al-Bahra, panel co-chair from the opposition, told Reuters.